DOT Eye Exam

 • This evaluation includes tests for visual acuity, peripheral vision, depth perception, color vision, and other tests to measure eye health.

-• The results of this exam are used to evaluate whether or not you meet the minimum requirements set forth by the DOT in order to obtain a commercial driver’s license (CDL) and/or keep it valid.
+• The results of this exam are used to evaluate whether or not you meet the minimum requirements set forth by the DOT to obtain a commercial driver’s license (CDL) and keep it valid.

 • If you fail any part of the test, you may be referred for further testing or treatment before re-taking the exam.